ToasterUwU/install-gnome-extensions/README.md

 ### A short overview of this script's inner-workings

-1. For all purposes (metadata retreival, installation, and status), this script uses the `extension_id` unique to each extension in the marketplace (in case a file is supplied with links, the id is parsed out using a simple regex).
+1. For all purposes (metadata retrieval, installation, and status), this script uses the `extension_id` unique to each extension in the marketplace (in case a file is supplied with links, the id is parsed out using a simple regex).
 2. Each extension has a compatibility set to a particular GNOME Shell version, this script parses the extension metadata to correctly match the user's existing desktop shell version with the extension about to be installed.
 Should validation fail, skip install and notify user, else install without issues.
 Installing an extension without matching shell version will obviously cripple your desktop.
-3. This script must be run as your user and not root because it'll only ever install extensions to `$XDG_CONFIG_HOME/.config/gnome-shell/extensions/`.
-This may be seen as a limitation for now, but plan to support global install of extensions is in the backlog.
+3. This script must be run as your user and not root because it'll only ever install extensions to `~/.config/gnome-shell/extensions/`.
+Using sudo still works tho.
-4. For enabling/disabling extensions, it uses the `gnome-shell-extension-tool` available with every GNOME desktop bundle.
+4. For installing the downloaded extension and enabling/disabling extensions, it uses the `gnome-extensions` tool available with every GNOME desktop bundle.

-### Why does this script require sudo access?

-Each GNOME Shell extension that has configurable settings makes use of dconf profiles as a config store.
-These settings can then be manipulated via the `gsettings` command to easily configure an extension from the command-line.
-Said dconf profiles are created by compiling all the `.xml`  schema files located in `/usr/share/glib-2.0/schemas/`.
-So for every extension that needs a dconf profile, we have to copy its `.xml` schema file into that directory and then run the `sudo glib-compile-schemas /usr/share/glib-2.0/schemas/` command to generate a compiled schemas file that'll be used by tools like `gsettings` and Dconf Editor.
-Doing that will require root access since the `/usr/share/glib-2.0/schemas` is non-writable by users by default.
-[Here's](https://github.com/ToasterUwU/install-gnome-extensions/blob/7ea5327e36c35e732c6c97887c08fe3596506727/install-gnome-extensions.sh#L174) the part of the code that checks for schemas and compiles them.
-Lastly, if an extension's schemas aren't compiled, you won't be able to use `gsettings` to directly manipulate it, there are workarounds [[here](https://askubuntu.com/questions/251712/how-can-i-install-a-gsettings-schema-without-root-privileges), and [here](https://askubuntu.com/a/1008879/538011)] though.

-**TL;DR**: To install Glib-2.0 schemas of the extension into non-writable (as `$USER`) directory (`/usr/share/glib-2.0/schemas`)

 # Usage

 ## Step 1: Check dependencies

-This script needs `curl, wget, jq, gnome-shell-extension-tool` (for API requests, JSON parsing, downloading, installing, and enabling/disabling extensions).
+This script needs `curl, wget, jq, gnome-extensions` (for API requests, JSON parsing, downloading, installing, and enabling/disabling extensions).

 You probably already have them installed, if not, do: